 The event will take place from 6-7 p.m. on March 9 in the City Hall Concourse.
 It will provide a chance to chat with Planning Commissioners, staff and others about livability ideas prior to the regular Commission meeting later that night.
 Please contact Patti Wilma at email@example.com or Emil King at firstname.lastname@example.org if you’d like to reserve a table as an exhibitor.
 All others are welcome to interact as attendees at this idea-sharing event without an RSVP.

 Meetings: The Planning Commission typically meets every second and fourth Wednesday and other Wednesdays or other special meetings as needed.
 All meetings, including study sessions and public hearings, are open to the public and public comments are always welcome.
+Comments received in writing or electronically will be provided to the Planning Commission at their next scheduled meeting.
 Commission meetings are held in the Council Conference Room unless otherwise posted.
 If you wish to make a comment to the Commission, please refer to Public Comments at a Study Session and Testimony for a Public Hearing.

 Members: The Planning Commission is comprised of seven Bellevue residents appointed by the mayor with the concurrence of the City Council.
 The terms are four years and expire on May 31 of the last year of the term.
 No one can serve more than two consecutive full terms.
 If a commissioner is appointed to fill a partial term of less than two years, that commissioner is eligible to serve for an additional two full terms.